avdata99/ckan-migrator/scripts/ckan_migrate/data-sample/diff-2.6.2-2.11.3.md

 - Multiple **alembic_version** tables - Migration management

 ### Summary of Changes
-- **3 tables completely removed**: authorization_group, authorization_group_user, migrate_version
+- **12 tables completely removed**: All revision tables + authorization tables + migrate_version
 - **1 field removed from user**: openid
-- **revision_id fields removed** from main tables (moved to revision tables only)
+- **revision_id fields removed** from main tables (revision system completely removed)
 - **webstore fields removed** from resource table
 - **Several new tables added** for enhanced functionality

-**Note:** Start with tables that have no foreign key dependencies and work your way up to tables that reference other tables.
-Always import revision tables after their corresponding main tables to maintain referential integrity.
-Skip completely removed tables to avoid errors.
+### ⚠️ Important Migration Notes

+1. **Revision System Removal**: CKAN 2.11.3 completely removes the revision tracking system.
+All `revision_id` fields in main tables should be ignored during migration.

+2. **No Historical Data**: Since revision tables are completely removed, historical change tracking will be lost in the migration.
+Only current data from main tables will be preserved.

+3. **Activity System**: The activity table is now the primary way CKAN tracks changes, replacing the old revision system.

+**Migration Strategy:**
+- Import only the main tables (user, group, package, resource, etc.)
+- Skip all `*_revision` tables entirely
+- Remove `revision_id` fields from transforms
+- Skip the `revision` table itself
+- This significantly reduces migration complexity and data volume